AllgeierSchweiz/fabric-ai-hack-activity-cockpit/README.md

 Before the advent of Fabric, the aforementioned solution could be achieved using a combination of Azure Function App, Azure Key Vault and Power Shell scripts to authenticate and call the Power BI REST API and save the data into Azure Storage in a scheduled manner.

-The primary objective of this architecture, apart from automatically importing the API metadata, was to save historical values since the API only kept metadatalogs for up to 30 days.
+The primary objective of this architecture, apart from automatically importing the API data, was to save historical values since the API only kept metadatalogs for up to 30 days.

 <br/><br/>